mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

     ```sql
     SELECT *
-    FROM files.house_sales;
+    FROM files.house_sales
+    LIMIT 10;
     ```

 !!!
 Warning "From now on, we will use the `files.house_sales` file as a table.
-Make sure you replace it with `#!sql example_db.demo_data.house_sales` if you use the demo database."
+Make sure you replace it with `#!sql example_db.demo_data.house_sales` if you use the `demo` database."

 ### Understanding the Data

-We will use the house sales dataset.
+We will use the house sales dataset where each row represents one real estate (house or unit).
 It tracks quarterly moving averages of house sales aggregated by type and amount of bedrooms in each listing.
+These quarterly moving averages will be predicted in the following sections of this tutorial.

 Below is the sample data stored in the house sales dataset.